MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-pad-flow.md

 Power Automate, apart from triggering flows through the console, flow designer and cloud flows, enables you to run desktop flows using external links.

 You can use the external links in browsers, the Run application, and the Command Prompt to trigger specified flows.
-If a triggered flow requires input variables, the console will ask users to populate the appropriate values.
+If a triggered flow requires input variables, the console will ask you to populate the appropriate values.

 By default, Power Automate always prompts you to confirm the triggering of a desktop flow through an external link.
 To disable this functionality, navigate to the console settings and disable the option **Prompt me before running flows triggered by URL**.